wp-plugins/search-meter/readme.txt

 = Widgets: Popular and Recent Searches =

 The Popular Searches widget displays a list of the most popular successful search terms on your blog during the last 30 days.
 The Recent Searches widget displays a simple list of the most recent successful search terms.
 In both cases, the search terms in the lists are hyperlinked to the actual search results; readers can click the search term to show the results for that search.
-Also, you can configure the maximum number of searches that each widget will display.
+You can configure the title of each widget, and the maximum number of searches that each widget will display.

 To add these widgets to your sidebar, log in to WordPress Admin, go to the Appearance section and click Widgets.
-You can drag the appropriate widget to the sidebar of your choice, and click the Edit button to set the number of searches to display.
+You can drag the appropriate widget to the sidebar of your choice, and set the title and the  number of searches to display.

 = Template Tags =